 FOR BREAKFAST & LUNCH

 Head to one of Baked’s two locations (one in Berawa, the other in Pererenan) for a brunch and bakery stop complete with creamy poached eggs, fresh-outta-the-oven artisanal sourdough, and oh-so buttery croissants half size of your head.
-Joining the ranks of ricotta hotcakes, chewy bagels and fluffy scrambled eggs, Baked is all about Mediterranean-style brunching plus super sweet treats like Portuguese custard egg tarts, homemade banana bread and sticky buns.
+Joining the ranks of Korean honey toasts, chewy bagels and fluffy scrambled eggs, Baked is all about Mediterranean-style brunching plus super sweet treats like Pastel De Nata, cruffins and baklava.

 7. Milk & Madu

-Everyone loves this absolute jewel of a café on the quiet road to sleepy Berawa, and for good reason, too.
-With its amazing all-day breakfasts, sumptuous lunches and delectable dinners, Milk & Madu is known for good vibes and great food.
-Try the poached eggs, perfectly matched with a smoothie or a decent cuppa thanks to those legends at Beans by The Brotherhood.
-You’ll also find a Bowls counter here for those who love their mornings extra fruity, and an adorable outdoor playground for the kiddos.
+Everyone loves this absolute jewel of a café, now with two locations in Canggu (one in Berawa and one on Batu Bolong) – and for good reason, too.
+With its amazing all-day breakfasts, sumptuous lunches and delectable dinners, Milk & Madu is known for its good vibes and great food.
+Try the pancakes or the poached eggs, perfectly matched with a smoothie or a decent cuppa thanks to those legends at Beans by The Brotherhood.
+You’ll also find a bowls counter here for those who love their mornings extra fruity, and an adorable outdoor playground for the kiddos.

 8. Crate Café